Benefits of Early Intervention for Dementia

 Symptoms

-Medical attention should be sought if one displays the following symptoms:
+Medical attention should be sought if any of the following symptoms appear:

 • Wandering and getting lost